 Mānuka and Ārai-te-uru

-The Uruaokapuarangi (Uruao), captained by Rākaihautū, who was accompanied by his wife Waiariki-o-āio and their son Rakihouia, landed at Whakatū (Nelson).
+Uruaokapuarangi (Uruao), captained by Rākaihautū, who was accompanied by his wife Waiariki-o-āio and their son Rakihouia, landed at Whakatū (Nelson).
 Rākaihautū and several of the crew left the canoe and journeyed south through the interior of the South Island.
-As he proceeded, Rākaihautū created the major South Island lakes (including Rotoiti and Rotoroa) with a kō, or digging stick, named Tūwhakarōria.
+As he proceeded, Rākaihautū created the major South Island lakes (including Rotoiti and Rotoroa) with a kō (digging stick) named Tūwhakarōria.
 Other lakes he dug out were Pūkaki, Ōhau and Tekapo in South Canterbury, Wānaka and Hāwea in Otago, and Wakatipu and Te Anāu further south.
-After reaching the ocean at Te Ara-a-Kiwa (Foveaux Strait) Rākaihautū proceeded northward along the eastern coastline, exploring the coastal plains.
+After reaching the ocean at Te Ara-a-Kiwa (Foveaux Strait), Rākaihautū travelled northward along the eastern coastline, exploring the coastal plains.

 Tākitimu and Kāraerae

 The Tākitimu canoe is also known in the South Island, where Tamatea is said to have explored the West Coast.
 It was wrecked at Te Waewae Bay on the southernmost shores of the South Island, and today it is said to be transfixed as the Tākitimu mountain range.
 One account is that after Tākitimu was wrecked, Tamatea built another canoe, Kāraerae, in which he sailed back to the North Island.